Do not come to school or work if you have COVID-19 symptoms or if you are sick.

-- Not Masked and Unvaccinated - Students who are not wearing a mask and are unvaccinated are required to quarantine from school until after day 10 of last exposure without testing or day 7 if a diagnostic specimen (collected after day 5) from the date of last exposure and tests negative.
+- Students who are not wearing a mask and are unvaccinated are required to quarantine from school until after day 10 of last exposure without testing or after day 7 if a diagnostic specimen collected after day 5 from the date of last exposure and tests negative.
 Students must be symptom free and mask indoors and outside until 14 days from the last exposure.

 - Fully vaccinated students, who are not positive for COVID-19 but have a household member who is, will be allowed to continue to attend school, as long as they remain asymptomatic, continue to wear a mask, and screen for symptoms daily.